 Welcome to the GRID!

-What does 2020 like for staffing recruitment professionals?
-Respondents are excited about the possibilities provided by technology, anxious about the economy, and (still) struggling with the talent shortage.
-Read on to discover how your peers feel about digital transformation, diversity and inclusion, candidate engagement, and more.
+What does 2021 like for staffing and recruitment professionals?
+Respondents are cautiously optimistic for the future, excited about the possibilities provided by technology, and dedicated to building better relationships.
+Read on to discover how your peers feel about approaching digital transformation, building candidate and client relationships, operating in the post-COVID-19 recruitment landscape, and more.

 Recruitment Industry Outlook

-Will agencies ramp up their investments in 2020?
-Roughly half of businesses plan to bolster their tech and operating budgets in 2020.
+Will agencies ramp up their investments in 2021?
+Roughly half of businesses plan to bolster their tech budgets in the year ahead.
 Even if you aren’t planning to invest in the year ahead, your competitors might be.